 Choose the text editor for the job

 When it comes to picking a good text editor for Mac, always keep your final goal in mind.
 Ulysses can become your reliable everyday machine for writing actual text, whereas Focused excels at getting that first draft out of you with no distractions.
-TeaCode is an amazing utility that will supercharge any Mac text editor for coding, especially CodeRunner, which is a great choice for software developers concerned with versatility and speed.
+Collabio Spaces is an excellent tool if you want to collaborate on documents offline, without uploading them to the cloud.
+TeaCode will supercharge any Mac text editor for coding, especially CodeRunner, which is a great choice for software developers concerned with versatility and speed.